OpenEvalProject/evals/manuscripts/elife-44838/v1/manuscript.md

 ## Materials and methods

-## Animals
+### Animals

 All animal procedures conformed to US National Institutes of Health Guidelines and were approved by the Home Office of the United Kingdom (Home Office Project Licenses PPL 80/2416, PPL 70/8295, PPL 80/1958, PPL 80/1513).
 The work has been regulated, ethically reviewed and supervised by the following UK and University of Cambridge (UCam) institutions and individuals: UK Home Office, implementing the Animals (Scientific Procedures) Act 1986, Amendment Regulations 2012, and represented by the local UK Home Office Inspector; UK Animals in Science Committee; UCam Animal Welfare and Ethical Review Body (AWERB); UK National Centre for Replacement, Refinement and Reduction of Animal Experiments (NC3Rs); UCam Biomedical Service (UBS) Certificate Holder; UCam Welfare Officer; UCam Governance and Strategy Committee; UCam Named Veterinary Surgeon (NVS); UCam Named Animal Care and Welfare Officer (NACWO).

 Two adult male macaque monkeys (Macaca mulatta) weighing 5.5–6.5 kg served for the experiments.
 The animals had no history of participation in previous experiments.
 The number of animals used and the number of neurons recorded for the experiment is typical for studies in this field of research; we did not perform explicit power analysis.
 A head holder and recording chamber were fixed to the skull under general anaesthesia and aseptic conditions.
 We used standard electrophysiological techniques for extracellular recordings from single neurons in the sulcus principalis area of the frontal cortex via stereotaxically oriented vertical tracks, as confirmed by histological reconstruction.
 After completion of data collection, recording sites were marked with small electrolytic lesions (15–20 µA, 20–60 s).
 The animals received an overdose of pentobarbital sodium (90 mg/kg iv) and were perfused with 4% paraformaldehyde in 0.1 M phosphate buffer through the left ventricle of the heart.
 Recording positions were reconstructed from 50-µm-thick, stereotaxically oriented coronal brain sections stained with cresyl violet.

-## Behavioral task
+### Behavioral task

 The animals performed an oculomotor free-choice task involving choices between two visual objects to each of which reward was independently and stochastically assigned.
 Trials started with presentation of a red fixation spot (diameter: 0.6°) in the center of a computer monitor (viewing distance: 41 cm; Figure 1B).
 The animal was required to fixate the spot and contact a touch sensitive, immobile resting key.
 An infrared eye tracking system continuously monitored eye positions (ISCAN, Cambridge, MA).
 During the fixation period at 1.0–2.0 s after eye fixation and key touch, an alert cue covering the fixation spot appeared for 0.7–1.0 s.
 At 1.4–2.0 s following offset of the alert cue, two different visual fractal objects (A, B; square, 5° visual angle) appeared simultaneously as ocular choice targets on each side of the fixation spot at 10° lateral to the center of the monitor.
 Left and right positions of objects A and B alternated pseudorandomly across trials.
 The animal was required to make a saccadic eye movement to its target of choice within a time window of 0.25–0.75 s.
 A red peripheral fixation spot replaced the target after 1.0–2.0 s of target fixation.
 This fixation spot turned to green after 0.5–1.0 s, and the monkey released the touch key immediately after color change.
 Rewarded trials ended with a fixed quantity of 0.7 ml juice delivered immediately upon key release.
 A computer-controlled solenoid valve delivered juice reward from a spout in front of the animal's mouth.
 Unrewarded trials ended at key release and without further stimuli.
 The fixation requirements restricted eye movements from trial start to cue appearance and, following the animals’ saccade choice, from choice acquisition to reward delivery.
 This ensured that neuronal activity was minimally influenced by oculomotor activity, especially in our main periods of interest before cue appearance.

+Reward probabilities of object A and B were independently calculated in every trial, depending on the numbers of consecutive unchosen trials (Equation 1):

+$$
+P=1-(1-P_{0})^{n+1}
+$$

-Reward probabilities of object A and B were independently calculated in every trial, depending on the numbers of consecutive unchosen trials (Equation 1):(1)P=1-(1-P0)n+1with P as instantaneous reward probability, P0 as experimentally imposed, base probability setting, and n as the number of trials that the object had been consecutively unchosen.
+with P as instantaneous reward probability, P0 as experimentally imposed, base probability setting, and n as the number of trials that the object had been consecutively unchosen.
 This equation describes the probabilistic reward schedule of the Matching Law (Herrnstein, 1961) in defining how the likelihood of being rewarded on a target increased with the number of trials after the object was last chosen but stayed at base probability while the object was repeatedly chosen (irrespective of whether that choice was rewarded or not).
 Reward was thus probabilistically assigned to the object in every trial, and once a reward was assigned, it remained available until the associated object was chosen.

 We varied the base reward probability in blocks of typically 50–150 trials (chosen randomly) without signaling these changes to the animal.
 We used different base probabilities from the range of p=0.05 to p=0.55, which we chose randomly for each block.
 The sum of base reward probabilities for objects A and B was held constant so that only relative reward probability varied.
 The trial-by-trial reward probabilities for objects A and B, calculated according to Equation 1 varied within the range of p=0.05 to p=0.99.

-## Calculation of objective risk
+### Calculation of objective risk

 A most basic, assumption-free definition of objective risk derives risk directly from the variance of the true, specifically set (i.e. programmed) reward probabilities that changed on each trial depending on the animal’s matching behavior (Equation 1).
+Accordingly, we used the conventional definition of variance to calculate risk in each trial from the programmed, binary probability distribution (Bernoulli distribution) that governed actual reward delivery in each trial (Equation 2):

+$$
+var=\sumk[p_{k}m_{k}\times(m_{k}-EV)^{2}]
+$$

-Accordingly, we used the conventional definition of variance to calculate risk in each trial from the programmed, binary probability distribution (Bernoulli distribution) that governed actual reward delivery in each trial (Equation 2):(2)var= ∑k[pkmk × (mk -EV)2]with p as the trial-specific probability derived from Equation 1, m as reward magnitude (0.7 ml for reward, 0 for no-reward outcome), k as outcome (0 ml or set ml of reward) and EV as expected value (defined as the sum of probability-weighted reward amounts).
+with p as the trial-specific probability derived from Equation 1, m as reward magnitude (0.7 ml for reward, 0 for no-reward outcome), k as outcome (0 ml or set ml of reward) and EV as expected value (defined as the sum of probability-weighted reward amounts).
 In our task, reward magnitude on rewarded trials was held constant at 0.7 ml; the definition generalizes to situations with different magnitudes.
 With magnitude m held constant, variance risk follows an inverted-U function of probability (Figure 1A).
 The risk for objects A and B, calculated as variance according to Equation 2 varied within the range of var = 0.0003 to var = 0.1225.

-## Objective risk: analysis of neuronal data
+### Objective risk: analysis of neuronal data

 We counted neuronal impulses in each neuron on correct trials relative to different task events with 500 ms time windows that were fixed across neurons: before fixation spot (Pre-fix, starting 500 ms before fixation onset), early fixation (Fix, following fixation onset), late fixation (Fix2, starting 500 ms after fixation spot onset), pre-cue (Pre-cue, starting 500 ms before cue onset), cue (Cue, following cue onset), post-fixation (Post-fix, following fixation offset), before cue offset (Pre-cue off, starting 500 ms before cue offset), after cue offset (Post-cue off, following cue offset), pre-outcome (Pre-outc, starting 500 ms before reinforcer delivery), outcome (Outc, starting at outcome delivery), late outcome (Outc2, starting 500 ms after outcome onset).